dustinapodaca/reading-notes/401/class-01.md

 >   - JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.
 (Okay, not everything, but it is amazing what you can achieve with a few lines of JavaScript code.)
 >
 ---

-### Things I Want to Know More About

-- CSS3 Animations and Transitions
-- The DOM and its role in web pages.
-- JavaScript Object Literals
-- JS Constructor Functions
-- Event Listeners
-- Prototypes and Inheritance
-- **LOOPS**. (for loops)
-- Variables, **Functions**, Operators in JS
-- JS syntax and structure
-- Arrays, Conditionals, Expressions and Operators
-- CSS Box Modeling
-- CSS Selectors
-- If / Else Statements